Juli-EXP/SNMP-Tool/README.md

 # SNMP-Tool
 This is a simple SNMP tool for the school subject Systems and Networks.
-The tool uses Java and the [SNMP4j](https://www.snmp4j.org/) library.
+The tool uses Java, Kotlin and the [SNMP4j](https://www.snmp4j.org/) library.

 ## Requirements
 - Java version 8 or higher